 - Basic analytics (30-day history)

-I tested Buffer’s free tier for two months managing my personal brand across LinkedIn, X/Twitter, and Instagram.
-The AI Assistant generated 73 post ideas when I was stuck, and the caption suggestions were surprisingly on-brand after I refined them once or twice.
+Buffer’s free tier handles a personal brand across LinkedIn, X/Twitter, and Instagram well.
+The AI Assistant generates dozens of post ideas when inspiration runs dry, and the caption suggestions become more on-brand after a round or two of refinement.

 Best for Creators: FeedHive